Dev guideAPI Reference

 6. View your A/B test results

-Your results should look something like the following:
+Your results should look similar:

 Click image to enlarge